Topps All-Star Rookie Team: Players achievements

 Ichiro Suzuki, named to the 2001 Topps All-Star Rookie Roster, was also named the 2001 American League MVP.
 Suzuki, a Nippon League superstar, was also named the AL Rookie of the Year after winning the batting average and the stolen base crowns in his first Major League campaign.
 Ichiro's 242 base hits set the record for the most hits in a season by a rookie.

 Nine different pitchers have been named to an All-Star Rookie Team and then won a league Cy Young Award, given annually to the best pitchers in Major League Baseball (MLB).
 Tom Seaver (1967) won three CY awards (1969, 1973, 1975) during his career.
 Fernando Valenzuela (1981) is the first player to be named to an All-Star Rookie team and win his league's Cy Young Award during the same season.

 Over 41 different players have been named to an All-Star Rookie Team and then won a league MVP award.
-Albert Pujols (2001), Mike Trout (2012) and Shohei Ohtani each earned three MVP awards (Pujols: 2005, 2008, 2009; Trout: 2014, 2016, 2019; Ohtani: 2021, 2023, 2024).
+Shohei Ohtani earned four MVP awards (2021, 2023, 2024, 2025).

 Fred Lynn (1975) and Ichiro Suzuki (2001) are the only players to be named onto the All-Star Rookie Team and win their league's MVP Award during the same season.

-In 2024, Shohei Ohtani (2018) was named MVP for the National League.
+In 2025, Shohei Ohtani (2018) was named MVP for the National League.
 Aaron Judge (2017) was named MVP for the American League.

 Many players named to a Topps All-Star Rookie team have also played in a Major League Baseball All-Star game.
 The most prolific All-Star was Cal Ripken Jr., who appeared on 19 All-Star rosters.

 In 1995, 2001, and 2005, both Managers of the Year were former All-Star Rookie Team members.
 In '95 it was Don Baylor and Lou Piniella, in '01 it was Larry Bowa and Piniella, and in '05 it was Bobby Cox and Ozzie Guillén.

-Thirty-four players named to the Topps All-Star Rookie Team have been inducted into the National Baseball Hall of Fame:
+Thirty-seven players named to the Topps All-Star Rookie Team have been inducted into the National Baseball Hall of Fame: